FREQUENTLY ASKED QUESTIONS

 What we do: More about the Beyond the Moon family vacation

 We strive to annually book one family vacation per week, i.e. a minimum of 52 bookings per year.
-This number strongly depends on the funds we receive each year and can vary from one year to the other.
-A contribution we receive from a given country will be used for a family with a sick child from that country.
+This number strongly depends on the funds we receive each year and can vary from one year to another.
+Every contribution we receive from a given country will be used for a family with a sick child from that country.
 Therefore, the number of families per country depends on the funds we respectively receive from each country.

 The sponsor fee for a family vacation is € 4.500 (average cost for 5 persons), regardless of the number of family members and the destination - see our vacation package.